-The membership of the network currently stands at over 700 members and has a nine member steering group:
+The network currently has hundreds of members and a steering group:

 The best way to get involved in the Open Government Network is through joining the Open Government Forum.
 The forum hosts mailing lists for the UK Open Government Network and devolved networks.